dkvz/PasswordManagerApp/README.md

 - [ ] TestRequest.cs should be removed.
 - [x] Re-test the whole session clean up thing.
 - [x] The file selected at login has to be sanitized before it's used on the backend.
 We should probably just send the position in the list.
-- [ ] Change the title when the view changes.
+- [x] Change the title when the view changes.
 - [ ] I do not know what happens if some of the source strings provided are empty - I should check for empty data in the API endpoints.
 - [x] Add some sort of spinner when doing the API requests.
 - [ ] There should also be some sort of spinner while we're initializing the index page and processing the JS in site.js.
 - [ ] I don't think the calls to System.GC.Collect() do anything super helpful in the PasswordManagerTools project.
 I feel like they're slowing everything down by a lot.
 I should remove them.
-- [ ] The password list (HTML select element) looks terrible.
-Can we do something with the CSS?
+- [x] The password list (HTML select element) looks terrible.
+Can we do something with the CSS? -> Not really if using the select element as is.
 - [ ] Add a margin left to the close icon for the toaster message, make it bigger too.
 - [ ] Add some sort of check that shows a warning if the connection is not in HTTPS.
 - [ ] Lock an IP address that does too many failed login attempts.
+- [ ] App. directory structure is messed up.
+I should have a sln project referencing all the others (including the Test project) and have better naming for the directories with C# or JS code.